NationalGenomicsInfrastructure/miarka-provision/README.md

 Start by forking the repository https://github.com/NationalGenomicsInfrastructure/miarka-provision to your private Github repo.
 Clone this repository to a suitable location (i.e. NOT from where the stage and production deployments are performed) on miarka3.
+Below, it is assumed that the clone is at `/path/to/development/resources/miarka-provision`.

 There you can develop your own Ansible roles in your private feature branch.